Wanchunwei/leetcode/README.md

   **Application** :

   1. Find all results that satisfy some conditions in a given array

-  2. Do particular operation to a given array.
+  2. Do particular permutation to a given array.

+​        **Extension** : 3 pointers (Keep one pointer and do two pointer to the rest of the given array)

 - [Medium - 15 3Sum](https://github.com/Wanchunwei/leetcode/blob/master/notes/3Sum.md)